Key developments in the aftermath of the Turkey, Syria quake

-ADANA, Turkey (AP) — Rescuers have pulled more survivors from the debris of the Feb.
-6 earthquake that devastated parts of Turkey and Syria even as the window for finding people alive is closing fast.
+KAHRAMANMARAS, Turkey (AP) — Rescuers have pulled more survivors from the debris of the Feb.
+6 earthquake that devastated parts of Turkey and Syria even as the window for finding people alive shrank.

 Here’s a look at the key developments Friday from the aftermath of the earthquake.